rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 ### A non-aesthetic problem

-In a previous *post* I ranted about how the lack of TCO forced me to modify my implementation of a list merge subroutine.
+In a [previous post](http://{{site.url}}/2015/01/31/missing-tco-in-ruby/) I ranted about how the lack of TCO forced me to modify my implementation of a list merge subroutine.
 You can say that I was over-zealous about such stylistic details, and I wouldn't disagree.

 This time however, the problem was much more serious.
-For the fourth week assignment of the [algorithms course](https://www.coursera.org/course/algo), we're asked to implement *kusaraju's* algorithm for computing *SCCs*.
+For the fourth week assignment of the [algorithms course](https://www.coursera.org/course/algo), we're asked to implement [Kosaraju's algorithm](http://en.wikipedia.org/wiki/Kosaraju%2527s_algorithm) for computing [SCCs](http://en.wikipedia.org/wiki/Strongly_connected_component) (strongly connected components).
 This implementation must be able to process a graph with approximately 1 million nodes (!) and more than 5 million (!!!) edges.

-Kusaraju's algorithm relies on a modified version of *DFS* (depth-first search), which is a naturally recursive algorithm.
+[Kosaraju's algorithm](http://en.wikipedia.org/wiki/Kosaraju%2527s_algorithm) relies on a modified version of [DFS](http://en.wikipedia.org/wiki/Depth-first_search) (depth-first search), which is a naturally recursive algorithm.
 The algorithm's implementation presented in the class was elegant, but not tail-recursive.

-Kusaraju's algorithm uses two DFS passes in the graph.
+[Kosaraju's algorithm](http://en.wikipedia.org/wiki/Kosaraju%2527s_algorithm) uses two DFS passes in the graph.
 The first one is used to define the order in which nodes must be visited by the second DFS pass in a way that exposes strongly connected components.